JPMorgan says to shut U.S. accounts of foreign diplomats

-(Reuters) - JPMorgan Chase & Co (JPM.N) said on Wednesday it was closing the U.S. accounts of current and former foreign government officials to avoid the high compliance costs associated with these accounts.
+May 7 (Reuters) - JPMorgan Chase & Co said on Wednesday it was closing the U.S. accounts of current and former foreign government officials to avoid the high compliance costs associated with these accounts.

 The Financial Times reported on Tuesday that the bank was closing Chase accounts and stopping credit cards of foreign officials because of the costs associated with additional scrutiny for these accounts. (r.reuters.com/huj29v)